cult-of-coders/meteor-tuts/source/chapters/1/intro.md

 // This is how you install it: meteor npm install --save moment
 ```
+We use save here because it will save it in our packages.json, meaning that if we work in collaboration with other developers,
+ when they download the project to start working on it,they will have the same package with the version you specified, making their life much easier.

 To use "moment" in your project, at a basic level, use this code snippet:
 ```